DISTRHO/Cardinal/README.md

 *Cardinal, the Rack!*

-Cardinal is a free and open-source virtual modular synthesizer plugin, available in AudioUnit/CLAP/LV2/VST2/VST3 plugin formats and as a standalone app for FreeBSD, Linux, macOS, Windows and the Web.
+Cardinal is a free and open-source virtual modular synthesizer plugin, available in AudioUnit/CLAP/LV2/VST2/VST3 plugin formats and as a standalone app for FreeBSD, Linux ([WINE](https://github.com/DISTRHO/Cardinal/issues/854#issuecomment-3234751096)), macOS, Windows and the Web.
 It is based on the popular [VCV Rack](https://vcvrack.com/) but with a focus on being a fully self-contained plugin version.

 More specifically, this is a [DPF-based](https://github.com/DISTRHO/DPF/)